Amman Valley

 The route continues along the fields at the river edge for a mile past a weir and over a stream bridge to the Penpound playing fields with its children’s play area.
 It then crosses over the river to the south bank Glanamman section along the river bank to the park at Garnant where there is an adventure playground and children’s rough stuff bike circuit.

-Continue along the path to the former industrial town of Brynamman, and rugged backdrop of the Black Mountain.
+Continue along the path to the former industrial town of Brynaman, and rugged backdrop of the Black Mountain.
 Here you will find Ynys Dawela Nature Park nestled in the upper reaches of the Amman Valley.
 Once a working farm, the park has now been developed for quiet recreation and educational use.
 Its patchwork of meadows, woods and wetlands, linked by a series of paths are now open for all to enjoy.
 The meadows are at their most beautiful in late summer when most of the flowers are in bloom.
 The park has a range of important habitats supporting a diverse assemblage of plant and animal life.

 You can continue along the path for another 4km if you so wish to the village of Cwmllynfell, which is in the county of Neath Port Talbot.